zniesen/DSC-4900/README.md

 ## About the project
 This project was originally for my data science independent studies and the course, DSC-4900, at Belmont University.
 I intend to continue applying what I have learned as I progress in my career and continue work on this.
 Currently, my progress is:
- - 1. Built a web scraping protocol to collect information from Yelp reviews, questions and answers, [COMEBACK]
+ - 1. Built a web scraping protocol to collect information from Yelp reviews, questions and answers, and more
  - 2. Review Analysis using NLP and data from the Yelp API to rate businesses on customer perception of accessibility as indicated by reviews.
  - 3. Built a recommendation system and simple UI that suggests businesses based on indicated accessibility needs
  - 4. Wrote an IRB proposal to continue research using feedback from disabled populations